Aqua Terra has grown out of our love of purely excellent massage.

 We have spent years taking pilates and gyrotonic classes with Reform Pilates.
 These are some of the greatest core movement and balance therapies we have experienced.

-We also love fishing, sailing, camping and cross-country skiing… basically anything that brings us outdoors in this beautiful Appalachian wonderland.
+We also love fishing, sailing, camping and cross-country skiing… basically anything that brings us outdoors in this beautiful northwest wonderland.